-As well as an extensive mineral collection, fossils, and Aboriginal artefacts, there are exhibits relating to the development of transport and communications in the outback; the works of John Flynn and his advances in medical care throughout Central and Northern Australia are represented, and materials from the domestic life of pastoralists, drovers, cameleers and miners are on show.
-An extensive collection of historic photographs is available for perusal.
+This museum holds a unique collection of articles related to life in Central Australia, including the indigenous groups who lived here as the first inhabitants.
+There is an extensive mineral collection, fossils, and Aboriginal tools and carvings, as well as exhibits relating to the development of transport and communications in the outback; the works of John Flynn and his promotion of the Royal Flying Doctor service and medical care throughout Central and Northern Australia are represented, and materials from the domestic life of pastoralists, drovers, cameleers and miners are on show.

-The museum is situated in the grounds of the Old Timers Village, just South of Alice Springs CBD, and is run on a voluntary basis by the residents.
-The museum was created by John Blakeman, who began collecting items connected with the people of Central Australia.
-It opened in 1966 and was named after inventor of the pedal radio, Alfred Traeger.
-Since then the collection has continued to grow with donations of items from the community.
+The museum is situated in the grounds of the Old Timers Village, just South of Alice Springs CBD, and is run by volunteers.
+It opened in 1966 and was named after Alfred Traeger, inventor of the pedal radio, which made communications across the outback possible.

 Entry cost